Fowey: Religious sites

-Fowey Parish Church

-The church is dedicated to Saint Finbarr and is listed Grade I. It was built in the early 14th century and rededicated in 1336, replacing a previous Norman church.
-The church was damaged by the French in 1457, and repaired in 1460 by the Earl of Warwick, when the clerestory and the north and south aisles were rebuilt.
-There is a nave and two aisles with a clerestory, and the aisles are unusually wide; the aisles and the clerestory may be additions of the 15th century.
-The tower, of the 16th century, is of four stages and has buttresses and bands of ornament.
-There is an exceptionally fine 15th-century carved wagon roof.
-The south porch has open arches to the west and east and an eight-ribbed vaulted roof.
-The font is Norman, of Catacleuze stone, and similar to those of Ladock, Feock and St Mewan.
-The hexagonal pulpit was made in 1601.
-The monuments include two brasses of the mid 15th century and those of John Rashleigh, 1582, and Alice Rashleigh, 1602.
-The most interesting are two later Rashleigh monuments: John Rashleigh, c.
-1610, and another of 1683.
-The church was used as a town hall for a period up to 1684.
-Sir Arthur Quiller-Couch is buried in the churchyard.
+The Church of St Fimbarrus, Fowey, also known as Fowey Parish Church, is a grade I listed building.
+It was built in the early 14th century and rededicated in 1336, replacing a previous Norman church.
+It is belongs to the Church of England's Diocese of Truro.

 Economy

 Fowey has thrived as a port for hundreds of years, initially as a trading and naval town, then as the centre for china clay exports.
 Today Fowey is busy with trawlers and yachts.
 Tourism is also an important source of income, contributing £14m to the local economy and accounting for more than half of the jobs in the town.

 Transport

 Although Fowey railway station closed to passengers in 1965, the Lostwithiel to Fowey branch line remains open for goods traffic, carrying bulk china clay to the jetties at Carne Point.
 The nearest passenger station is at Par, whence there are trains to Penzance, Newquay, Plymouth, Bristol and London Paddington.
 First Kernow operate regular bus services, numbered 24 and Transport for Cornwall operate services numbered 25 (also service 24 early, late and Sundays), between Fowey, Par station and St Austell.
 The combined frequency varies from one bus per 1.5 hour on Sundays to two buses per hour on weekdays.
 From St Austell bus station connecting buses operate to other places in Cornwall.
 Town Bus is a frequent and regular service running from outside the church in the town centre to the main car park on Hanson Drive.

 Both vehicle and foot ferry services cross the river to Bodinnick and Polruan.
 A ship to shore water taxi service operates from Easter until the end of October and a foot ferry to the fishing village of Mevagissey runs from 1 May to 1 October, weather permitting.